Sujal3013/Hiring-Salary-Detection-using-flask/README.md

-## ML-Model-Flask-Deployment
+## MACHINE LEARNING MODEL WITH Flask-Deployment
-This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API
+This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API which predicts the salary of employees during hiring.

 ### Prerequisites
 You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.